Who are the students?

 To attend a Danish folk high school you must be an adult, meaning that you are 17,5 years old or older (with the exception of youth folk high schools).
 Most of the students attending long term courses (often 4 months long) are in their early adulthood (20-24 years old), while the majority of the students attending short term courses (1-2 weeks) are in their late adulthood (60 years old or more).

-Please be advised that most of the schools who accept international students either expect you to know some Danish or to speak English, in fact in order to obtain a residence permit (which you need if you are a non EU citizen), you must be able to speak and understand the language of instruction/education.
+Please be advised that most of the schools who accept international students either expect you to know some Danish or to speak English, in fact in order to obtain a residence permit (which you need if you are a non EU citizen), you must be able to speak and understand the language

 In the three videos below you can watch international students share experiences from their stay at Danish folk high schools.